 The primary form of federal funding for community health centers is the Health Center Program, which is authorized in Section 330 of the Public Health Services Act.
 More commonly known as the “330 Grant,” funding for the Health Center Program comes from a combination of discretionary funding, appropriated by Congress each year, and mandatory funding from the Community Health Center Fund (CHCF).

 Discretionary Funding (blue bars):

 Every year health center champions circulate Dear Colleague letters in both the House and Senate that Members of Congress can sign to show their support for health centers in the appropriations process.
-The most recent round of Dear Colleague letters, including lists of signers, are below.
+The most recent round of Dear Colleague letters are included in the list of resources.

 Mandatory Funding (orange bars):